pgm-githumbi/expenses_tracker/README.md

   ```
   npm install
   ```
-- Create a .env in the directory you just cd'ed into.
+- Run this command to create a .env in the directory you just cd'ed into.
   ```
   node -e "require('fs').writeFileSync('.env', '');"
   ```